BenCat07/Voxalia/FAQ.md

 ### How do I get started once I have the game?

-- Once you have a valid FreneticXYZ account and a copy of the game, open the Launcher and login.
+- Once you have a valid FreneticXYZ account and a copy of the game:
-- One day you'll be able to click a singleplayer button in the main menu and start up a story, but for now...
-	- run singleplayer.bat or .sh depending on your OS, and mess about in the sandbox environment.
+- Open the Launcher (bin/launcher.bat on Windows or bin/launcher\_linux.sh on Linux) and login.
+- Next, hit the "Play" button.
+- Almost there!
+Click "Singleplayer" in the main menu.
+- Finally, click the "default" button (or any other game name).
+- The game should load up now.
+- There's not all the much to do yet.
+Those trying it should be familiar enough with the code to be able to decipher the keybindings from `ClientGame/UISystem/KeyHandler.cs`!

 ### Do I need to run the Voxalia server to play with friends?